korfuri/WhatTheRack/README.md

 miscellaneous modules.
 This works by scanning for your installed plugins, and going through the registered module models' tags.

+## How to use

+Easiest way to get started:

+* Clear your patch (Ctrl+N)
+* Add WhatTheRack
+* Hit the *?* button
+* Try to make music with what just appeared!
+* Want more modules?
+Click the *?* button again.
+Or don't, and enjoy the challenge of working with what you got.

 ## Is this serious?

 Kinda.
 It started as a joke: VCV Rack is missing an essential part of